Would you love to declutter and organize your kitchen in time for Christmas holidays?

-Open your fridge and, with garbage and recycling bags in hand, start to remove all expired, unused, no longer relevant items (think nearly empty condiment bottles or rejected salad dressings).
+Open your fridge and start to remove all expired, unused and irrelevant items (think nearly empty condiment bottles or rejected salad dressings).
 Give the fridge a good wipe-down and organize it.

-It’s helpful to leave a shelf just for leftovers and label it as such!
+Leave a shelf just for leftovers and label it as such!
 This is so much better than stuffing everything ‘somewhere’ never to be found until the next fridge clean out.
-It keeps the leftovers top of mind and you’re much more likely to eat them.
+It keeps the leftovers top of mind and you’re more likely to eat them.

 Move on to decluttering and organizing your baking shelf/cupboard.
 Plan ahead and make sure you’re well stocked for Christmas and you’ll save lots of time, money and hassle.
 It beats the last minute trips to the local convenience store where you’ll be paying double for those chocolate chips.